-A VPN connection will allow you to do this, but please be aware that Netflix is actively trying to discourage this practice by banning all IP addresses that are known to belong to VPN services.
+A VPN connection will allow you to do this, but please be aware that Netflix is actively trying to discourage this practice by banning all IP addresses that are known to belong to a VPN service.
 VPNs and Netflix are therefore locked in a cat-and-mouse struggle over the issue.

 Please check out 5 Best VPNs for Netflix for the latest updates on which services do and do not unblock US Netflix.
 Note that we try to keep up with developments in this area, but this is not always possible.

 We therefore always recommend that you take advantage of any free trials or money back guarantees to check for yourself that a service works at any given time.